-First spotted by WABetaInfo, WhatsApp for Android 2.19.9 has received an update that has introduced group call shortcut, besides fixing the bug causing the GIF functionality.
+First spotted by WABetaInfo, WhatsApp for Android 2.19.9 has received an update that has introduced a group call shortcut, besides fixing the bug causing the GIF functionality.

 Voice and video call for group chats was a feature that was introduced by WhatsApp in August 2018.
-In its initial stages, the process of placing a voice or video call for a group was a cumbersome process which included having to start the call with a single contact first.
+In its initial stages, the process of placing a voice or video call for a group was a cumbersome process that included having to start the call with a single contact first.
 Once that call was placed, one could add further contacts to the call by tapping the ‘Add Person’ icon that would appear on top of the recipient’s name.

 The GIF bug, which reportedly broke the app’s GIF tab, has also been fixed through this WhatsApp update.